Gwenn Joyaux is an Argentine-French multi award-winning director and writer.

 Her next project, an unusual self portrait in the form of a film entitled “Las dos mitades” (The two halves) had its world premier at Transatlantyk Film Festival in Poland, where it won the Jury Award of the Capturing Freedom Short Films Contest, and has since screened at multiple festivals, winning the 1st prize at Bendita Tú Film Festival in Spain.

-Gwenn is in development on her new feature film, as part of Kinoeyes – The European Movie Master, and divides her time between Buenos Aires, Limoges and Tallinn.
+Gwenn is in development on her new feature film and divides her time between Argentina and France.